 What Can We Do About It?

-As with most consumer issues, when it comes to plastic bag use the 4 environmental ‘R’s apply – where possible reduce, reuse, repair and recycle your plastic waste.
+As with most consumer issues, when it comes to plastic bag use the 4 environmental ‘R’s apply – where possible reduce, reuse, repair, and recycle your plastic waste.
 But with the scale of this issue and insufficient recycling measures, action is desperately required on an individual level.
 Think of the animals, the humans, and the planet that are being trashed by our plastic bag addiction.
 We need to trash the plastic.
 Here’s how you can help this happen.

 Reduce and reuse – Buy a reusable bag

-Buy a fabric bag such as cotton or jute bag.
+Buy a fabric bag such as a cotton or jute bag.
 Onya bags are made from recycled parachutes and come with key fobs so you can take them with you wherever you go.
 If you get caught out, ask in store whether they can supply a box or crate to transport your shopping in.
-You can always keep boxes or crates some in your car too, in case of an emergency.
+You can always keep boxes or crates in your car too, in case of an emergency.

 Reuse and recycle – Keep plastic bags out of the bin